lukas-vlcek/mapping-normalization-example/mapping.md

   "index": "not_analyzed"
 }
 ````
+The field is not analyzed because it is a keyword - in this case it is a **category name**.

 Since this field will contain the original log level value we will introduce another
  field to contain the normalized value: `level_normalized` and we will copy the original